-The Education and Autism Services focus on the continuum of care throughout the lifespan of individuals we support diagnosed with or without an autism diagnosis or other health impairment.
+The Education and Autism Services focus on the continuum of care throughout the lifespan of individuals we support diagnosed with or without an autism diagnosis.
 Applied Behavioral Analysis (ABA) has been incorporated into a specialized approach that utilizes specific interventions and strategies and applies them within the NHS School model for special education students.

 NHS provides homes for individuals with an Autism Spectrum Disorder (ASD) diagnosis in diverse communities.
 Although these types of services must meet state regulations, there is a great deal of flexibility in the way these homes are designed and operated.